 T AccessScienceU http://accessscience.comHJ https://accessscience.comDJ accessscience.comHJ accessscience.com

 Athens Authentication - If you have an Athens Organization ID that you would like to register, please email us at firstname.lastname@example.org.

 Username/Password - The welcome email you received at the beginning of your subscription contained the username and password you can use to access the site remotely.
 If you are unable to locate this email, please contact email@example.com and request your AccessScience username and password.

-The Subscriber Services Portal provides access to important tools to help administrators manage their institution’s AccessScience subscription.
-Using your administrative log-in credentials, you can easily log into the Portal to view usage statistics*, update your contact information, review your access mechanisms, and upload your institution’s logo so that it will appear on your AccessScience homepage.
-If you misplaced your administrative log-in credentials, please email email@example.com.
-See also the Administrative Resource Center for more subscription support materials, including training webinar registration information.
+The Subscriber Services Portal (SAMS Sigma) provides access to important tools to help administrators manage their institution’s AccessScience subscription.
+Using your administrative log-in credentials, you can easily log into the Portal to view usage statistics, update your contact information, review your access mechanisms, and upload your institution’s logo so that it will appear on your AccessScience homepage.
+If you misplaced your administrative log-in credentials, please email firstname.lastname@example.org.
+See also the Administrative Resource Center for more subscription support materials, including training webinar registration information

 I want my users to know that their library is providing them access to AccessScience.
 Can I display my institution’s logo on the AccessScience homepage?